sack707/Motivational-Quotes/README.md

 ### “Happiness is not something readymade.
 It comes from your own actions.”-Dalai Lama

 ### “Happiness is not something readymade.
 It comes from your own actions.”-Dalai Lama

+### "If you continue to think the way you've always thought, you'll continue to get what what you've always got." - Kevin Trudeau